matchmore/tech-blog/20180321/README.md

 In this post, we will go through setting up an iOS application with AlpsSDK, from registration on the portal to obtaining a match.

 ## Before you start
 We will use CocoaPods.
-In order to install this package manager you'll need to execute this command in terminal:
+In order to install this package manager you'll need to execute this command in the terminal:
 ```
 sudo gem install cocoapods
 ```

 ## Get API key
-Now let's create a new application on Matchmore Portal and obtain API key that we will use to configure SDK later on.
+Now let's create a new application on Matchmore Portal and obtain the API key that we will use to configure SDK later on.
-After loging in (you can register for free) you do:
+After logging in ([register for free here](http://matchmore.com/account/register/)) you do the following:

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180321/img/create-app.gif "create app")

 ## Xcode mobile app
-Now let's create a fresh single view project in Xcode (I highly recommend using Swift🤓) after that close Xcode and go to main application directory with terminal (in this case my-app).
+Now let's create a fresh single view project in Xcode (I highly recommend using Swift🤓).
+After that, close Xcode and go to the main application directory with terminal, in this case my-app.
 Execute `pod init` which will create `Podfile` file.
-To add AlpsSDK to application, add `pod 'AlpsSDK', '~> 0.6'` to `Podfile`
+To add AlpsSDK to application, add `pod 'AlpsSDK', '~> 0.6'` to `Podfile`.

-After the edit, it may look like this
+After the edit, it may look like this:
 ```
 target 'my-app' do
   # Comment the next line if you're not using Swift ...